Would you like to travel Europe cheap?

 Winter is cold and usually snowy.
 Days are short and there's a little sun.
 Warm clothing is indispensable.

-Weather in spring and autumn is rather unpredictable – you can get a whole range of atmospheric conditions from frosty mornings, through sunny and warm noon to the cloudy sky in the evening.
+Weather in spring is rather unpredictable – you can get a whole range of atmospheric conditions from frosty mornings, through sunny and warm noon to the cloudy sky in the evening.
 And a few rainy days in a row.

 Checking weather forecasts before your Poland travel will give you a good idea of how to pack.